lostRating/dolomite-margin/README.md

 All production smart contracts are tested and have the vast majority of line and branch coverage.

-This repository uses an older version of [solidity-coverage](https://github.com/sc-forks/solidity-coverage/tree/v0.6.4) to match the needs of using older versions of Truffle + Ganache.
+This repository uses [solidity-coverage](https://github.com/sc-forks/solidity-coverage) to generate code coverage reports.

 To run code coverage, first start an instance of the local RPC using `npm run coverage_node`